Biden offshore drilling proposal would allow up to 11 sales

 The government held an offshore lease auction in the Gulf of Mexico in November that brought $192 million in bids.
 A court canceled that sale before the leases were issued.

-Interior Secretary Deb Haaland has said previously that the industry is “set” with the amount of drilling permits stockpiled and at its disposa l.
+Haaland has said previously that the industry is “set” with the amount of drilling permits stockpiled and at its disposal.
 She testified during a House hearing in April that the industry has about 9,000 permits that have been approved but are not being used.

 Oil production has increased as the economy recovers from the coronavirus slowdown, but it’s still below pre-pandemic levels.
 Energy companies have been reluctant to ramp up production further, citing a shortage of workers and restraints from investors wary that today’s high prices won’t last.